antriv/NOAA_Fish_Detection/README.md

    y_max: y-coordinate of upper right corner of the bounding box

-   condition: fixed if the bounding box is not moving or moving if bounding box is moving
+   condition: "fixed" if the bounding box is not moving. "moving" if bounding box is moving

 4. If you want to change threshold: